 With a length of 57 km, Ala Kol Lake in Kyrgyzstan is the most famous hiking trail in Central Asia and amongst the most popular trails worldwide.
 Try to reach the peak of the hiking trail and enjoy the stunning views of the beautiful surrounding countryside.

 You don’t have to have any hiking experience to go on this hiking trail.
 Why?
 Because the majority of the trail is very gentle with only a few steep parts.
 This hiking trail is ideal for inexperienced hikers and anybody with a low fitness level.

 2. Inca Trail, Peru

 The Inca Trail in Peru is 33.7 km long and will take approx. 4 days to complete.
-The best time of the year to do the Inca Trail is between May and November.
+The best time of the year to what must be South America’s best hiking trail is between May and November.
 The trail is moderately steep and suitable for both experienced as well as less experienced hikers.

 On this hike you will be able to enjoy fantastic mountain scenery and see wild animals and birds and beautiful Inca ruins.
 You’ll know that you’ve come to the end of the hike when you reach Machu Picchu, one of the first Wonders of the World.

 Since the Inca Trail was constructed by the ancient Incas, nothing much has changed.
 This allows you to go back in time and enjoy the same experience the ancient Incas had hiking to and from Machu Picchu.

 The Inca Trail is the only hiking trail worldwide which is one of the great Wonders of the World.

 3. Wrangell St. Elias National Park Hiking Trails, Alaska